Singapore rebuts Richard Branson’s post on drug laws, death penalty, invites him to debate with Shanmugam

 “Nothing we have seen in the UK or in the West persuades us that adopting a permissive attitude towards drugs and a tolerant position on drug trafficking will increase human happiness.

-“Where drug addiction is concerned, things have steadily worsened in the UK, while things have steadily improved in Singapore,” MHA said.
+“Where drug addiction is concerned, things have steadily worsened in the UK, while things have steadily improved in Singapore,” it said.

 Singapore has issued similar challenges to foreign critics in the past.

-The late New York Times columnist William Safire was invited to a one-on-one debate with then Prime Minister Goh Chok Tong in Singapore in 1995, which he turned down as he insisted on debating with founding prime minister Lee Kuan Yew in Switzerland instead.
+The late New York Times columnist William Safire was invited to a one-to-one debate with then Prime Minister Goh Chok Tong in Singapore in 1995, which he turned down as he insisted on debating with founding prime minister Lee Kuan Yew in Switzerland instead.

 The invitation came after Mr Safire and another academic at Williams College in Massachusetts opposed the college’s decision to confer an honorary doctorate on Mr Goh.
 Mr Safire had also criticised Singapore’s trade with Myanmar, as well as attempts to control access to certain websites.

-In 1990, Mr Lee challenged journalist and author Bernard Levin to a face-to-face interview on the BBC after the Brit wrote in The Times of London an article that the Government said was a broad attack on Mr Lee, his premiership in Singapore and the judiciary in Singapore.
+In 1990, Mr Lee challenged journalist and author Bernard Levin to a face-to-face interview on the BBC after the Briton wrote in The Times of London an article that the Government said was a broad attack on Mr Lee, his premiership in Singapore and the judiciary in Singapore.

 Although the BBC was prepared to broadcast such a programme, the late Mr Levin declined the interview.